SujonHossain1/SujonHossain1/README.md

 ### I would like to introduce myself as a Self-Learner 🎓 `MERN Stack Developer` 💻 💻 💻

-Hey,👋 I am <a href="https://sujonhossain.herokuapp.com/">
- Sujon Hossain.   </a>  I'm a student of BSc in CSE 3rd semester.
-I enjoy to learn anything  myself 😌 And I love to **`share my small bits of knowledge`** with the people to acquire the big one🎉 🎉.
+Hey There,👋 I am <a href="https://sujonbd.netlify.app/" target="_blank">Sujon Hossain </a> .
+A self-motivated and enthusiastic web developer with a deep interest in JavaScript.
+I want to work Software industry with modern web technologies of different local & multinational Software/ IT agencies of Bangladesh.
+I enjoy learning anything myself 😌 And I love to **`share my small bits of knowledge`** with the people to acquire the big one.
 I wish to be an own working employee and fly all over the world. 🚀   **`Having an open discussion on any tech topic with a cup of coffee`** ☕ is my all-time favorite wanna have a discussion with me?
 Let's connect 🚀 🚀

  <p align="center">
   <a href="https://github.com/SujonHossain1?tab=followers">